Front Street Playschool

 Goals for Two Year Olds:

-- beginning to use crayons and large paint brushes
+- begin to use crayons and large paint brushes

 - simple self-help skills